aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/configuring-barcode-orientation/_index.md

       you full technical support.
 Purchase options are available on the [Aspose purchase page](https://purchase.aspose.com/buy).
     question: Can I use Aspose.BarCode for Java in commercial projects?
-  - answer: Yes, you can download a fully functional trial version [here](https://releases.aspose.com/).
+  - answer: Yes, you can download a fully functional trial version from the [Aspose.BarCode trial download page](https://releases.aspose.com/).
     question: Is a free trial available?
   - answer: Temporary licenses are provided for short‑term testing.
 Request one from the [temporary‑license page](https://purchase.aspose.com/temporary-license/).